MicrosoftDocs/Viva/WorkplaceAnalytics/Use/User-Roles.md

 ### Function

-People in these user roles performing the following functions in Workplace Analytics:
+People in these roles perform the following functions in Workplace Analytics:

 |  Function |  Administrator |  Analyst |  Analyst (Limited Access) | Program manager |
 | ---- | ---- | ---- | ---- | ---- | ---- |